dwyl/hapi-login/README.md

 which you can `POST` to using a form in your hapi.js based app/api.

+## How?

-Payload-based authentication requires validating an email and password combination.
+Payload-based login requires validating an email and password combination.
-The `'payload'` scheme takes the following options:
+The plugin takes the following options:

 - `validateFunc` - (*required*) a user lookup and password validation function with the signature `function(request, email, password, callback)` where:
     - `request`  - is the hapi request object of the request which is being authenticated.